 Contact a Florida Premises Liability Attorney Today

 If you or your loved one has been seriously injured while working out at a gym and it was due to the negligence of the facility, you could be entitled to sue for damages for your injuries.
 Damages may include medical bills, loss of wages, pain and suffering, and much more.
-Contact the Florida attorneys at the Leifer Law Firm and let us help you ensure that you get the compensation that you are entitled to.
+Contact the Florida attorneys at Leifer & Ramirez and let us help you ensure that you get the compensation that you are entitled to.